heavenlyart/tictactoe/README.md

 # Tictactoe
-Hey, this is a git repository i am goint to use while building my tic tac toe game.
+Hey, this is a git repository i am going to use while building my tic tac toe game.

 ## Issues
 - The program has to be restarted if we do some illegal move.